ulfschneider/ulf.website/content/posts/articles/2012-08-31-art-in-work.md

 abstract: The Agile Manifesto represents a force that is behind any particular agile procedure like XP, Scrum or Kanban.
 This force, the culture to challenge the status quo, attracts certain people and companies.
 ---

 This text was first published in OBJEKTspektrum, issue 5/2012, under the title ["Die Kunst in der Arbeit, eine Herausforderung des Status quo"][schneider2012].
-I have enhanced and translated the initial document to publish it here on *{{site.url | remove:"https://"}}.*
+I have enhanced and translated the initial document to publish it here on *{{site.name}}.*

 The Agile Manifesto [[Beck et al. 2001]][agilemanifesto] represents a force that is behind any particular agile procedure like XP, Scrum or Kanban.
 This force, the culture to challenge the status quo, attracts certain people and companies.